-Understanding Image Planes to Understand Aerial Perspective
+Understanding Image Planes to Understand Atmospheric Perspective

 Before we go onto the concept of aerial perspective, it’s important to do a quick review of the concept of image planes in landscape photography.